 Create versatile page templates, part 1

-In this guide, we’ll walk through the process of creating a page template to match this product detail mockup:
+In this guide, we’ll walk through the process of creating a page template to match this service detail mockup:

 See the first guide in this series for an overview of the mockup, and a breakdown of how to meet business requirements with Page Builder.